kalkbrennerei/maniplib/README.md

 # ManipLib

-This tool solves the coalitional manipulation problem for the *l-Bloc* voting rule, a multiwinner extension of [Single Non-Transferable Vote](https://en.wikipedia.org/wiki/Single_non-transferable_vote).
+This tool solves the coalitional manipulation problem for the *l-Bloc* voting rule, an extension of [Single Non-Transferable Vote](https://en.wikipedia.org/wiki/Single_non-transferable_vote), a multiwinner voting rule.

-Includes functions to solve the following variants of *l-Bloc*:
+There are different ways of decing on a possible goal of manipulation by aggregating manipulators' utilities ([utilitarian](https://en.wikipedia.org/wiki/Social_welfare_function#Cardinal_social_welfare_functions), candidate-wise egalitarian and egalitarian evaluation) We provide an implementation of the following variants:
-- Utilitarian and Candidate-wise egalitarian variant
+- Utilitarian and Candidate-wise egalitarian variant,
-- Utilitarian and Candidate-wise egalitarian variant with consistent manipulators
+- Utilitarian and Candidate-wise egalitarian variant with consistent manipulators,
-- Egalitarian variant
+- Egalitarian variant, and
-- Egalitarian Tie-Breaking
+- Egalitarian Tie-Breaking.

 As part of my [Bachelor thesis](todo) I implemented the algorithms proposed by [R. Bredereck, A. Kaczmarczyk, and R. Niedermeier](https://arxiv.org/abs/1806.10460).
-The variants of *l-Bloc* manipulation are based on different ways of how to aggregate manipulators' utilities to decide on a possible goal of a manipulation ([utilitarian](https://en.wikipedia.org/wiki/Social_welfare_function#Cardinal_social_welfare_functions), candidate-wise egalitarian and egalitarian evaluation).

 ## Usage
 The egalitarian variant of manipulation and tie-breaking use the [Gurobi Optimizer](https://www.gurobi.com/) which requires a license (free for academic use).